tayeke/Gate-Caller/Readme.md

 ## Test Locally

-You can easily run this flask app locally if you have Docker, but running `docker-build up`.
+You can easily run this flask app locally if you have Docker, but running `docker compose up`.
 The app is available on port *5000*.

 Remember to set up your .env file by copying the .env.example and filling in your details.